- Uninstalling from Windows does not remove all files, folders, and registry keys associated with a program.

 Security and malware: clean without leaving any doors open

 When we talk about uninstalling and cleaning up leftover files, it's impossible not to mention security.
-There are programs, especially adware, search bars, or browser hijacker-type malware, that are experts at leave traces throughout the system and resist their removal.
+Some programs, especially adware, search bars, or browser hijackers, are experts at leaving traces throughout the system and resisting removal.

 In those cases, in addition to the steps we have seen, it is advisable to: